antronerds/r2-tutorials/docs/Correlating_Genes.md

     and the MEAF6 gene is more clearly visualized, select "XY-plot" as graph type in the graphics section in the Adjustable Settings box and click the "Submit" button.
-In this correlation plot it is also still possible to show expression levels for the samples are distributed.
-In order to do so, click on more settings in the Adjustable Settings box, set Histogram to yes, and click on the Adjust Settings button.
+In this correlation plot it is also still possible to show expression levels as a distribution.
+In order to do so, click on the gear wheel at the left top of the graph, check the Histogram checkbox, and click on the redraw plot button.
 Now the histogram boxes in the x and y axes show the distribution of the expression levels in the correlation plot, see fig 6.
 In the green bar located above your graph you can easily click through your generate list instead of going each time to the list to inspect your genes.

     ![](_static/images/CorrelatingGenes/FindGenes_ExpressionHis1a.png "Figure 6: Toggle Histogram")

     [**Figure 6: Toggle Histogram**](_static/images/CorrelatingGenes/FindGenes_ExpressionHis1a.png)

 4. Another nice way to adjust the graphical representation of a XY plot is by using the gene expression levels and applying these to a color gradient.

    ![](_static/images/CorrelatingGenes/Findgenes_ColorbyGene1b.png "Figure 7: Select Color by gene")

    [**Figure 7: Select Color by gene**](_static/images/CorrelatingGenes/Findgenes_ColorbyGene1b.png)

-   Select in the "Color Mode" pull down menu the "Color by gene" option.
+   Select in the Adjustable settings box on the bottom "Color Mode" and select "Color by Gene".
 In the next box enter the gene you want to use for coloring the dots.
 Make sure that after entering the gene name you also select a corresponding probeset and click "Adjust Settings".
 In this example the reporters of the MYCN vs MEAF6 are plotted and subsequently colored by the MYCN expression levels.
 And a nice collection of gradients can be selected.
 Of course, you can also enter a third gene for coloring the dots.

    ![](_static/images/CorrelatingGenes/Findgenes_XYplotGeneColor_v1a.png "Figure 8: Colored by expression")

    [**Figure 8: Select Color by gene epression**](_static/images/CorrelatingGenes/Findgenes_XYplotGeneColor_v1a.png)

 5. Another way to visualize the relationship of the expression correlation in an XY plot is to switch on the linear fit option.
-In option menu accessible via the wheel icon you select many extra optio such as linear fit.
+In the option menu accessible via the wheel icon you select many extra options such as linear fit.

    ![](_static/images/CorrelatingGenes/FindGenes_linearFitAdjust1b.png "Figure 9: Colored by expression")